knowm/memristor-discovery/src/main/resources/help/Conductance.md

-# Hysteresis App
+# Conductance App

-This app allows you to drive a memristor in series with a resistor with a sinusoidal or triangle waveform and observe the response as either a time series (V1+/T and V2+/T), I/V or G/V plot, revealing the signature hysteresis behavior of the memristor.
+This app allows you to drive a memristor in series with a resistor with continual square pulse waveforms until the memristor is set to the desired conductance value.
+An experiment can also be run that periodically reads the conductance of the memristor below the threshold voltage in order to capture the decay and endurance behavior of the memristors.
+Before setting the memristor to a desired conductance, make sure to reset the memristor using a negative potential pulse.

+The reset response can be observed as either a time series (V1+/T and V2+/T), I-T or G-T plot.
+The set response can be observed as either a G-T plot where the G value is determined programmatically from a below threshold read pulse and plotted as a single point.

 ## Connections